ChiefChingu/caterpillar-1/README.md

 - Information about what the oak processionary caterpillar is: page 'What is it?'.
 - Information about what the symptoms of an infection are: page 'Symptoms'.

-#### Feature 3 - Subscribe to alerts (static and hard coded)
-User subscribes to future alerts by clicking on the join button at the top of the page (mobile view) or the CTA at the bottom of the page (desktop).

-Please note: the interactivity of this feature is out of scope for this project.

-#### Feature 4 - Know how to recognize infected trees
-User navigates to the section ‘How to recognize infected trees’.
-Either via the quick links in the content or via the menu at the top of the page.

-#### Feature 5 - Know what to do when you have an allergic reaction.
-User navigates to the section ‘What are the symptoms’.
-Either via the quick links in the content or via the menu at the top of the page.

 ### Features left to implement

-#### Feature 1 - Look up infected trees (static and hard coded)
+#### Look up infected trees at a user defined location
 User enters a zipcode/streetname in the location bar.
 The map will update and shows all infected trees in the vicinity.

-Please note: the interactivity of this feature is out of scope for this project.

-#### Feature 2 - Add an alert (static and hard coded)
+#### Add an alert
-User adds an alert by clicking on the + button.
-A new window opens and user can specify the alert.
+User adds an alert to the map that will be visible for everyone.

-Please note: the interactivity of this feature is out of scope for this project.
-1. Enter a zip code of location x, so that I see if that location is safe to go to.
-2. Add an alert about location y, so that I warn other people that location y is not safe to go to.
+#### User profile
+User can configure a whole range of settings about alerts.
+Think about what kind of notifications (infections, healthy trees, local authorities), what areas, etc.

-To make Feature 1, 2 and 3 fully functional, the following will be implemented over the next projects.
+To make these features fully functional, the following will be implemented over the next projects.

 * Integration with Google Maps.
 * Connection with databases.